 Did you know that the first five seconds of page load time have the highest impact on conversion rates?

-Next.js handles image optimizations with performance in mind, ensuring that websites are always quick to load, resulting in a better product discovery experience for customers and improved conversion rates.
+Next.js handles image optimizations with performance, ensuring that websites are always quick to load, resulting in a better product discovery experience for customers and improved conversion rates.

 In Next.js, the built-in internationalization routing allows you to statically serve different languages on your site at build time with lightning speed.

-More visitors to your website equals more purchases.
+More visits to your website means more purchases.
 Next.js caters to the on-page UX factors that affect SEO and make your site easier to crawl for search engines.
-Images, for example, are always rendered to avoid Cumulative Layout Shift, a Core Web Vital that Google has begun to use in search ranking.

-Beyond SEO, Next.js provides analytics to help you understand how your customers are interacting with your online store.
+Beyond SEO, Next.js provides analytics to help you understand how your customers interact with your online store.
 You'll see customer interactions through metrics like: